brcontainer/pjax.js/README.md

 `Pjax.on("then", function(url) {...});` | Executes every time a request is completed, even if it fails or success.
 `Pjax.on("handler", function(data, callbackDone, callbackFail) {...});` | Create your owner response to Pjax.js

-You can change configs in `pjax.initiate` event, example:
+You can change configs in `initiate` event, example:

 ```html
 <div id="pjax-container">